Olex2/Olex2Manual/Tasks/05_model_building.md

 - Alternatively delete all Q-peaks which are not likely to be hydrogen atoms then click on the I_QH icon.
 All of the Q-peaks on the screen will be changed to hydrogen atoms.

 #### Using AFIX/HFIX instructions:
-Automatic hydrogen atom positioning - Under `@Work|Toolbox Work` is the **Add H** option after which Olex2 automatically locates and positions the hydrogen atoms and carries out some refinement cycles.
+Automatic hydrogen atom positioning - Under `@Work|Toolbox-Work` is the **Add H** option after which Olex2 automatically locates and positions the hydrogen atoms and carries out some refinement cycles.

 - It is necessary to check whether the hydrogen atoms are in sensible positions, particularly for less well defined terminal groups such as -CH3 or -OH.
-If there appears to be Q-peaks that would be better positions for the hydrogen atoms, it may be necessary to carry out multiple refinement cycles or use `@Work|Toolbox-Work|Select Group-or-atom(s)` and then **Split** or **Move** with SHIFT KEY to optimise the relevant positions.
+If there appears to be Q-peaks that would be better positions for the hydrogen atoms, it may be necessary to carry out multiple refinement cycles or use `@Work|Toolbox-Work|Select-Group-or-atom(s)` and then **Split** or **Move** with SHIFT KEY to optimise the relevant positions.
-- If you would like to manually add hydrogen atoms - under `@Tools|Hydrogen Atoms` there are various options provided for adding hydrogen atoms:
+- If you would like to manually add hydrogen atoms - under `@Tools|Hydrogen-Atoms` there are various options provided for adding hydrogen atoms:

 The icons illustrate some commonly used hydrogen types, click on one to enter that mode (the HFIX instruction type will be displayed in the orange mode bar) then click on the atoms you wish to apply the HFIX to.
 It is possible to switch between modes by clicking on another icon.
 Press ESC to exit the mode.